Railroad Asbestos Exposure Lawyer

 Railroad workers and others employed in occupations with exposure to asbestos are often at a high risk for devastating health effects.
 Exposure to this toxic substance, in any form, can result in asbestos-related diseases such as mesothelioma, lung cancer, asbestosis, and thickening of the pleural membranes that cover the lungs and provide support.
 Other diseases that have been associated with exposure to asbestos include cancer of the digestive tract, colon, larynx, esophagus, and kidneys.

 It can take as many as 40 years after exposure for the effects of asbestos to become apparent with outward symptoms like shortness of breath or chest pain.
-Those who are exposed the longest, as in the cases of railroad workers, are at the highest risk for developing these diseases and condition.
+Those who are exposed the longest, as in the cases of railroad workers, are at the highest risk for developing these diseases.

 Not only are those who work around asbestos or products that contain asbestos at risk, their families are also.
 Immediate families are exposed to asbestos through their contact with the clothing, skin, and hair of the person directly exposed, increasing their risk of developing an asbestos-related disease as well.

 At Doran & Murphy, PLLC, we have represented hundreds of railroad workers and their families in cases of asbestos-related cancer and mesothelioma.
 A railroad injury attorney at the firm is a legal professional with extensive case and trial experience in these types of situations.
 We have devoted ourselves for the past two decades in helping clients achieve the most value possible for the damages they have suffered due to the negligence of others.

 If you or a loved one have been exposed to hazardous materials, like asbestos, while working on the railroad, a railroad asbestos exposure lawyer could help you seek compensation.
 They could make the connections between the toxic material and your current health as well as utilizing the relevant laws to hold your employer responsible for your damages.
 A diligent railroad injury lawyer could advise you of your options, protect your rights and help you seek justice.